LakhindarPal/NextDrama/README.md

 ## 🖼️ UI Preview

-> 📌 _Click on a title card to view full information like synopsis, cast, genres, network, episodes, and more._
+> 📌 Click on a title card to reveal full information including synopsis, cast, tags, genres and more.

 | 📱 Mobile                              | 💻 Desktop                               |
 | -------------------------------------- | ---------------------------------------- |